duereg/hugo-site/content/beginners-guide/07-positioning.md

 The area the right forward is responsible for is in front of the puck, either directly to the right or directly in front of the puck, within one passing distance.
 Please note that the right forward has no responsibilities on the left side of the puck.
 The person playing right forward should try to stay on the right side of the puck and should avoid ending up on the left side of the puck.

-Please also note that all of the forwards have no responsibilities to the area between the puck and their goal - the defensive side of the puck.
-Though forwards have defensive responsibilities, a forward should always try to stay in front of the puck.
+When your team has the puck, forwards should try to stay in front of the puck and within passing distance.
+When the other team has the puck, forwards still have defensive jobs — chase, contain, and [pinch]({{< ref "07a-pinches.md" >}}) — which are covered on the [position responsibility pages]({{< ref "outside-forward.md" >}}) below.

 ## Spacing From The Puck